Appearance

 Watch Activations

-Watches are Activated either by a Schedule or by an Activation Event.
+Watches are Activated either by a Schedule, by an Activation Event, by Activate On Check-In for eligible non-scheduled watches, or by Activate On Deactivation from another watch.
 A schedule-activated watch remains active for the duration defined by the schedule.
 An event-activated Watch remains active until it is explicitly deactivated by a subsequent event.
 A Watch can only transition from the Relax state to the Error state, indicating a missed check-in, when it is active.

 An active watch expects check-ins within either Fixed or Cascading time periods.